NxtWebGen1/Hero-Slider-with-SplideJS/README.md

 == Documentation ==

-For detailed documentation on how to configure the plugin and customize the slider, visit the [official documentation page](https://link-to-your-documentation.com).
-This includes:
+For detailed documentation on how to configure the plugin and customize the slider, visit the [official documentation page](https://yourusername.github.io/yourrepositoryname/).
-- How to add slides
-- Customization tips
-- Troubleshooting